LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

+While the presented LC-SLab framework has proven effective for analyzing the tradeoff between accuracy and fragmentation in object-based, there are still clear limitations which should be addressed in future work.

-Based on these results, the LC-SLab framework provides a solid foundation for several promising directions of future work: While it was demonstrated that the resulting land cover maps are competitive with established products, the use of annually aggregated satellite imagery still represents an obvious limitation of the presented approach.
-Thus, we plan to extend the LC-SLab framework to multi-temporal object-based deep learning approaches and use an enhanced dataset including monthly or bi-monthly satellite image time series, similar to Sharma et al. \cite{sharma2024sen4map}.
+First, while it was demonstrated that the resulting land cover maps are competitive with established products, the use of annually aggregated satellite imagery still represents an obvious limitation of the presented approach.
+By compressing the image time series into a single composite, we effectively discard intra‑annual dynamics that are crucial for distinguishing phenologically similar classes, such as \textit{cropland} vs. \textit{grassland}.
+Thus, we plan to extend the LC-SLab framework to multi-temporal object-based deep learning approaches and use an enhanced dataset including monthly or bi-monthly satellite image time series, similar to \citet{sharma2024sen4map}.
+This may also open up the possibility to distinguish between finer-grained land cover classes, as present in the LUCAS class nomenclature.